HermanLederer/vite-electron-builder-svelte/README.md

 - This fork is maintained by [Herman Lederer][hermanlederer-github].
 You can [💖 sponsor them][hermanlederer-sponsor] for continued mainenance of this Svelte fork.

 - Found a problem?
 Pull requests are welcome, but make sure it is is Svelte specific, otherwise consider making a PR to the [original repo](https://github.com/cawa-93/vite-electron-builder).
-The cahnges will be cloned here.
+The changes will be cloned here.

 - If you have ideas, questions or suggestions - **Welcome to [discussions](https://github.com/cawa-93/vite-electron-builder/discussions) of the original repo**. 😊